 Specifically, the Commission proposes to make clear that disclosure of a communication protected by one of the specified privileges waives the privilege only when the holder of the privilege voluntarily and intentionally makes the disclosure or voluntarily and intentionally permits another person to make the disclosure.
 This standard finds strong support in cases applying the provision to an inadvertent disclosure.
 Codifying it would help ensure that it is consistently applied, and would spare courts, attorneys, and litigants from having to expend significant resources researching the appropriate standard.
+Such guidance is needed because inadvertent disclosure is an increasingly frequent problem due to the use of new technologies such as email and voicemail.

-The Commission also recommends providing statutory guidance regarding the effect of (1) a partial disclosure of a privileged communication and (2) a selective disclosure of a privileged communication - i.e., a disclosure meant to be restricted to a specific person or occasion.
-The Commission turns to these issues after first describing the law on inadvertent disclosure and explaining how it should be changed.
+The Commission also recommends that (1) Section 912 be amended to provide statutory guidance regarding the effect of a partial disclosure of a privileged communication, and (2) the provision governing waiver of a privilege in a deposition by written questions (Code Civ.
+Proc. § 2028.050) be amended to permit a court to grant relief from waiver of an objection in specified circumstances, as is already permitted for other forms of written discovery.
+The Commission addresses these issues after describing the law on inadvertent disclosure and explaining how it should be changed.